 Data on self-employment income in EU SILC include self-employment income (which is taxed with social contributions) and also other types of income (agriculture income, part of employment income to align with labour economic status) which are only partially included in the EU-SILC survey.
 Therefore, a proper identification of self-employed persons who are obliged to pay social insurance contributions is needed.
 In 2009 and onwards, we identify them by comparing gross and net self-employment income in EU-SILC (py050g and py050n).
-When net self-employment income is lower than gross self-employment income, we assume that social insurance contributions were paid and we consider them as self-employed who are obliged to pay social contributions.
+When net self-employment income is lower than gross self-employment income, we assume that social insurance contributions.
 In the years before 2008, we identify this group of self-employed by setting the condition controlling also for their labour status (les = 2).

-2.5.4 Social contributions for occasional incomes (tscee s, tscer s)
+2.5.4 Social contributions for occasional incomes (tscee\s, tscer\s)